 Financing

 Always shop around when looking for a mortgage.
 Research your options with various banks as there are a myriad of financing options available which constantly change.
+The usual term for a mortgage is 20 years, although some banks will offer as much as 35 years.
 Cayman's retail banks usually do not offer mortgages to buyers over 65 years of age, so start early!
 To increase your chances of obtaining financing from a bank, you should have a good sense of your future income, have been working in Cayman for a minimum of six months and be in a solid financial position.
-A general rule of thumb is that you will need between 10% and 35% of the negotiated sum to secure a mortgage, plus money for bank fees, stamp duty, legal fees, an appraisal fee and government fees.
+A general rule of thumb is that you will need between 10% and 35% of the negotiated sum to secure a mortgage, plus money for bank fees, stamp duty, legal fees, an appraisal fee, and government fees.
+Don't forget, you will also need to get life insurance to cover the balance of your mortgage, as banks require this.

 Costs to Consider When Renting a Property